Cornell-Tech-Urban-Tech-Hub/BIDscope/src/content/projects/west-village.md

 consensusComponents: []

 # Data Sources and techniques
-dataSource: "NYC Open Data, DUMBO Improvement District Annual Reports, Census Data, Real Estate Market Data, Tourism Statistics"
+dataSource: "NYC Open Data, West Village BID Annual Reports, Census Data, Tourism Statistics"
-visualizationTechniques: ["Time Series Analysis", "Comparative Metrics", "Spatial Analysis", "Economic Impact Assessment"]
+visualizationTechniques: ["Time Series Analysis", "Comparative Metrics", "Spatial Analysis"]
 ---

-The DUMBO Improvement District (Down Under the Manhattan Bridge Overpass) serves one of Brooklyn's most transformed neighborhoods.
-Established in 2006, the BID supports a dynamic mix of tech startups, creative businesses, arts organizations, and retail establishments in what was once a manufacturing district.
-The area is known for its cobblestone streets, converted industrial buildings, stunning views of the Manhattan skyline, and position between the Brooklyn and Manhattan Bridges.
+The West Village Business Improvement District serves one of Manhattan's most iconic and historic neighborhoods.
+Established in 2007, the BID supports local businesses in an area known for its distinctive architectural character, winding streets, and vibrant mix of shops, restaurants, and cultural venues.
+The district encompasses several blocks of primarily commercial streets within the larger West Village neighborhood.

 # Insight Analysis